 1. Unexpected Bad Weather

 When planning your trip, don’t just rely on local weather predictions.
-While checking out the forecast is often helpful, it is important to know that this is just a prediction; it is not set in stone.
+While checking out the forecast is often helpful, it’s important to know that this is just a prediction; it’s not set in stone.
+The forecast may change as meteorologists get more updated information.

 2. A Bear Eats Your Food

-When bears regularly find food in an area, they return frequently and can lose their fear of people.
-Before you leave for your trip, make sure to read the National Park Service (NPS) guidelines on storing food while camping.
+So before you leave for your trip, make sure to read the National Park Service (NPS) guidelines on storing food while camping.

 3. You Don’t Know How to Set Up Your Tent Properly

-This one is incredibly common and can really cause a problem.
 Many tents come with instruction manuals that are rather sparse or hard to follow.
 If you’ve borrowed a tent from someone else, you may not have the instruction manual at all.

 The best preparation, though, is to do a full trial run before you leave.
 Take your tent out of the box and try assembling it in your living room or backyard.
 That way you’ll know of any problems (like missing tools or parts) before you set out for your trip.